Two Monsoons

 Watercolour on A4 Paper • 2023

 Unknown women, with their skin pigmented like Hindu goddesses enact absurd transgressions against their environment.
-Indifferent to tangible results, they explore the boundary between self and exterior.
+Indifferent to tangible results, they explore the boundary between self and the exterior.
 They abandon social conventions, and traditional / familial relationships to cultural material in lieu of an intimate and sensorial one.

 Gathering Cirrus